 Originally published in 1971, New Orleans Architecture Volume I: The Lower Garden District, has set the standard for the landmark, critically acclaimed, award-winning New Orleans Architecture series.

-The Lower Garden District, comprised of one of the most coprehensive 19th century Greek Revival communities remaining in America, contains numerous stately mansions, plantation homes, country cottages, and sophisticated multi-family dwellings.
+The Lower Garden District, comprised of one of the most comprehensive 19th century Greek Revival communities remaining in America, contains numerous stately mansions, plantation homes, country cottages, and sophisticated multi-family dwellings.

 Researched and written by the Friends of the Cabildo, one of America’s leading preservationist organizations, the oversize, heavily illustrated volume features a color section of architectural renderings from New Orleans Notorial Archives.